Kurt Hancock

 Kurt Hancock (born 9 January 1980 in Kempsey, New South Wales) is an Australian former professional rugby league footballer who played in the 2000s.
 He played for the Newcastle Knights in 2005.

+Playing career

+Hancock played his one and only first grade game for Newcastle in round 14 of the 2005 NRL season against Parramatta which saw Newcastle lose 50–0.
+After being released by Newcastle, Hancock played in the local country competitions and then went into coaching.